 Using spell check is a simple but often overlooked step to finishing a resume.
 Remember to edit.
 Edit yourself multiple times, use spell check, use tools like readable.io, and use your friends and trusted advisors.
 Use the tools that are available to you in order to really make your resume shine.

 Take some time to create a great resume and others will take the time to hire you for it.
-Good luck with the job hunt, and remember, you only have six seconds to impress: you only have six seconds to say “here I am, this is why you should hire me” in the cleanest, and clearest way possible.
+Good luck with the job hunt, and remember, you only have six seconds to impress.
+That's very little time to say “here I am and this is why you should hire me” in the cleanest and clearest way possible.
 Make those six seconds count with a well-crafted resume.